ssilverman/TeensyDMX/README.md

 #### The truth about connection detection

-In actual fact, the connection detection only works for _some_ of the cases where timeouts occur or when bad BREAKs happen.
-The one thing it can't do is detect when BREAK or IDLE conditions occur "permanently".
+In actual fact, the connection detection only works for most of the cases where timeouts occur or when bad BREAKs happen.
+The one thing it can't do is detect when a BREAK condition occurs permanently, and, if none of the periodic interrupt timers (PIT) are available, when an IDLE condition occurs permanently.
 Unless more data comes in, no further UART interrupts will be generated, so it is up to the user's code to detect this case.

 The `Flasher` example contains an example of how to do this.
 In essence, the `readPacket` function will return a positive value if the desired data is